PedsNutrition/Group-Project-Building-an-A-Z-Reproducible-Pipeline-for-Precision-Nutrition-Analysis/README.md

 - 'zBMI_24m Clustering Graphs.pptx' | PowerPoint of zBMI Clustering graphs
 - 'NFS1218_Pediatric Nutrition Pipeline.docx' | CRISP-DM report
 - 'README.docx' | Draft of the README file
+- All images generated from the codes are contained within the folder entitled 'Final Images'

 # Installation:
 - Clone the repository